We offer comprehensive Autism Assessments at our Kids Chatter Speech Pathology clinic in Indooroopilly, Brisbane.

 Call us to enquire or make a booking 0432 735 044What is Autism?

-Autism spectrum disorder (ASD) is a lifelong developmental condition that affects how individuals behave and interact with the world around them.
+Autism is a lifelong neurodevelopmental difference that influences how a person experiences, communicates, and interacts with the world around them.

-In Australia, approximately 1 in 150 people are diagnosed with ASD.
+In Australia, around 1 in 150 people are autistic.

 What are the Characteristics of Autism?